-Upon SBE Ready to Open Approval, the Emereau Board of Directors will set their Agenda to develop, consider, and adopt Board policies in keeping with the school mission and North Carolina charter school law.
-These policies will be adopted prior to the submission of the Ready to Open (RTO) Report submitted
+Upon SBE Ready to Open Approval, the Emereau Board of Directors will set their Agenda to develop, consider, and adopt Board policies in keeping with

 6. Describe the board's ethical standards and procedures for identifying and addressing conflicts of interest.
 Identify any existing relationships that could pose actual or perceived conflicts if the application is approved; discuss specific steps that the board will take to avoid any actual conflicts and to mitigate perceived conflicts.